CAST-Extend/com.castsoftware.uc.atlas/README.md

 - More agents

 ## Release Notes
+### Version 2.1.0
+#### What's new ?
+- Automatically choose where to regroup the different Artemis findings with the Assistants
+- Better review of the configuration detected by Artemis
+- New screen to launch bulk detection on applications and other Artemis dedicated screens
+- More documentation (coming soon)

+#### Bug fixed
+- Bug in Demeter & Artemis configuration causing user-selected parameters to be ignored
+-
 ### Version 2.0.0
 - Better Artemis support ( More screens, and configuration)
 - Bug fixing